animaltraits/animaltraits.github.io/index.md

 The database can be downloaded as either a UTF-8 encoded CSV file or as an Excel (.xlsx) file.
 UTF-8 encoding is used so that accented characters in the references are represented correctly.
 Some software assumes that CSV files are UTF-8 encoded, however in some situations it is necessary to specify the encoding when opening a CSV file.
 To open such a file in Microsoft Excel, use the [Text Import Wizard](https://support.microsoft.com/en-us/office/text-import-wizard-c5b02af6-fda1-4440-899f-f78bafe41857).
 If reading the file using base [R](https://www.r-project.org/), use `read.csv(file, encoding = "UTF-8")`.

+The `Download docs` button provides access to a CSV file that documents the columns in the database.
+The Excel version of the database contains the column documentation as a second worksheet.

 ### Content

 <div>